Live Briefs at ARU

 Student Live Brief – Improving Disinfection Protocols for Medical Devices

-Recently, Test Labs UK partnered with ARU Peterborough University on a Live Brief task that involved students in identifying gaps between disinfection protocols provided by medical device manufacturers and the recognised NHS IPC standards.
+Recently, Test Labs UK partnered with ARU Peterborough University on a Live Brief task that involved students in identifying gaps between medical device disinfection protocols provided by manufacturers and the recognised NHS IPC standards.
 Identifying these gaps is a crucial area to address, as discrepancies between protocols can increase the risk of infection, device damage, and regulatory compliance issues.

-The student teams at ARU demonstrated great dedication and enthusiasm in producing posters summarising their research findings and providing recommendations for improving disinfection protocols.
+The student teams at ARU demonstrated great dedication and enthusiasm in producing posters summarising their research findings and providing recommendations for improving medical device disinfection protocols.
 Their work is vital for reducing the risk of infections, preventing device damage, and ensuring regulatory compliance.

 Through this Live Brief collaboration, the students gained valuable experience in applying their knowledge and creativity to real-world problems.
 Such experiences prepare them for their future employment and help them develop critical skills necessary for success in the healthcare industry.
 The collaboration also provided Test Labs UK with fresh perspectives and innovative solutions, demonstrating the value of collaboration between industry and academia.